nu11ptr/PyInstanceVars/README.md

 Because Python initializer functions can get lengthy doing nothing more than one-to-one variable assignment.
 Languages such as Scala already have the ability to convert arguments to instance variables using 'val' or 'var'.
 Given Python's reputation of being succinct and terse it seems like this should be builtin.

-Some might believe this to be 'unpythonic', but I would respectfully disagree.
-We've listed a decorator and argument names denoting our intent, so IMHO we've been plenty 'explicit'.
-Still, I wouldn't recommend using this unless you have several initializer arguments.
+Some may think this is 'unpythonic', but I would respectfully disagree.
+We've listed a decorator and an omit list denoting our intent, so I think we've been plenty 'explicit'.
+In my opinion, the terseness gained by decorator aids readability.
+Just my opinion, decide for yourself.

 Requirements
 ============